-Aaron is the ACM SIGCHI Vice President of Conferences, a board member of ScotlandIS and member of the MobileHCI steering committee.
+Aaron is the ACM SIGCHI Vice President of Conferences, member of the ACM Europe Conferences Working Group, a board member of ScotlandIS and member of the MobileHCI steering committee.
 His research and development has been supported by the EPSRC, AHRC, JISC, SFC, NDRC, EU FP7/FP6, SFI, Smart Internet CRC, NICTA, Wacom, IBM, Intel, Microsoft and MERL.
 He has published over 170 internationally peer-reviewed publications including edited volumes, journal papers, book chapters, conference and workshop papers and holds 3 patents.

 In the University of St Andrews he is a member of the Business Ventures Group and he represents the Science faculty on the International Committee.